wareya/filli/readme.md

 - Dynamically typed, imperative and functional
 - Function-scoped variables with downwards visibility
 - Support for closure lambdas
-- Arrays (shared references)
-- Dictionaries (shared references)
-- Strings (shared references)
+- Generator-coroutines; `yield` returns an array of return value and resumable generator state
+- Reference types: arrays, dictionaries, strings, function references, and generator states
-- Double-precision floats
+- Value types: double-precision floats
-- Function references
 - Control flow: `if`, `for`-range, and `while` loops
 - - Loops support `break` and `continue`
 - - No `goto`